Wong Shee Ping

 Wong Shee Ping (c.
-1875 – 1948), 黃樹屏, also known as Wong Yau Kung 黃右公/黃又公, was a Chinese writer, newspaper editor, political activist and Christian preacher.
-Born in the county of Kaiping in the southern Chinese province of Guangdong, as a young man he moved to Melbourne, Australia, where his family had business interests.
-He was active in the Chinese-Australian community as a preacher and Kuomintang organiser, became editor of the Chinese Times newspaper, and wrote the first known novel by a Chinese-Australian author, The Poison of Polygamy (1909-1910).
-He returned to China in 1924, where he served in various posts in Sun Yatsen's government of the Republic of China.
+1875–1878 – 1948), 黃樹屏, also known as Wong Yau Kung 黃右公/黃又公, was a Chinese writer, newspaper editor, political activist and Christian preacher.

 Biography

 Early life

-Wong Shee Ping was born in Kaiping, Guangdong, in the 1870s.
+Wong was born in Kaiping.
 His Kuomintang membership card gave his birth year as 1875, while his marriage certificate listed it as 1878.
 His father had business interests in Australia, including a gold mine in Ballarat, and spent extended periods of time away while Wong and his siblings remained in Guangdong with their mother.

 Move to Australia

-In 1908 Wong arrived in Melbourne, where his brother was running a Chinese restaurant.
+In 1908, Wong arrived in Melbourne, where his brother was running a Chinese restaurant.
 Wong took a job as a compositor with the Chinese Times newspaper before joining its editorial staff and becoming editor of the paper in 1914.
 With fellow republican Lew Goot-Chee he established the Young China League in Melbourne in 1911.
 He later moved to Sydney, where he was editor of the Chinese Republic News in 1919 and 1920 and a revived Chinese Times from 1920.

 During the 1910s, Wong travelled to South Australia and Western Australia, to preach and to help establish local branches of the Kuomintang.
 The Chinese diaspora community played an important role in raising funds and support for the Kuomintang during this period.